 Remember that a well-designed classroom can have a direct impact on the quality of learning.
 By setting up a classroom with clearly delineated spaces for different activities, you help children remain focused, while maintaining a calmer atmosphere overall.

-ProSolutions Training offers the course, "Learning Centers That Inspire."
+ProSolutions Training offers the courses, "Learning Centers That Inspire" as well as "Classroom Management 101."
 We also offer a wide range of child care training for early childhood educators, including CDA training and CDA renewal.